 A vulnerability in an API endpoint of Cisco ACI Multi-Site Orchestrator (MSO) installed on the Application Services Engine could allow an unauthenticated, remote attacker to bypass authentication on an affected device.
 The vulnerability is due to improper token validation on a specific API endpoint.
 An attacker could exploit this vulnerability by sending a crafted request to the affected API.
 A successful exploit could allow the attacker to receive a token with administrator-level privileges that could be used to authenticate to the API on affected MSO and managed Cisco Application Policy Infrastructure Controller (APIC) devices.

-A vulnerability in Cisco DNA Center could allow an unauthenticated, remote attacker to read and modify data in a repository that belongs to an internal service on an affected device.
-This vulnerability is due to insufficient access control enforcement on API requests.
-An attacker could exploit this vulnerability by sending a crafted API request to an affected device.
-A successful exploit could allow the attacker to read and modify data that is handled by an internal service on the affected device.
+A vulnerability in the GUI of Cisco Identity Services Engine (ISE) could allow an authenticated, remote attacker with administrative privileges to upload files to an affected device.
+This vulnerability is due to improper validation of the file copy function.
+An attacker could exploit this vulnerability by sending a crafted file upload using the Cisco ISE GUI.
+A successful exploit could allow the attacker to upload arbitrary files to an affected system.